Xwilarg/Yuuka/README.md

 # Yuuka
-A Discord bot where you create commands that display texts/images/audios
+A Discord bot that allow you to create tags with text, audio or images, and then play them when you want to

 The idea is simple, you begin by creating a tag
 ```